ppy/osu-wiki/news/2025/2025-03-06-performance-points-star-rating-updates.md

 ### Minor changes

-- A [set](https://github.com/ppy/osu/pull/31338) of [rebalances](https://github.com/ppy/osu/pull/31556) proposed by [ltca](https://osu.ppy.sh/users/11475208) in order to align final values with community expectations
+- A [set](https://github.com/ppy/osu/pull/31338) of [rebalances](https://github.com/ppy/osu/pull/31556) proposed by ::ltca::{ user-id=11475208 } in order to align final values with community expectations
-- A [change](https://github.com/ppy/osu/pull/31195) proposed by [ltca](https://osu.ppy.sh/users/11475208) to weight accuracy better on lower ODs
+- A [change](https://github.com/ppy/osu/pull/31195) proposed by ::ltca::{ user-id=11475208 } to weight accuracy better on lower ODs
-- A [change](https://github.com/ppy/osu/pull/31499) proposed by [Natelytle](https://osu.ppy.sh/users/17607667) to remove the lower cap on accuracy calculations, providing a larger nerf to lower accuracies
+- A [change](https://github.com/ppy/osu/pull/31499) proposed by ::Natelytle::{ user-id=17607667 } to remove the lower cap on accuracy calculations, providing a larger nerf to lower accuracies
-- A [change](https://github.com/ppy/osu/pull/30591) proposed by [ltca](https://osu.ppy.sh/users/11475208) to implement basic difficulty calculations for the Relax mod
+- A [change](https://github.com/ppy/osu/pull/30591) proposed by ::ltca::{ user-id=11475208 } to implement basic difficulty calculations for the Relax mod
-- A [change](https://github.com/ppy/osu/pull/31067) proposed by [YaniFR](https://osu.ppy.sh/users/11260982) to scale star rating on lower difficulties more harshly
+- A [change](https://github.com/ppy/osu/pull/31067) proposed by ::YaniFR::{ user-id=11260982 } to scale star rating on lower difficulties more harshly
-- A [fix](https://github.com/ppy/osu/pull/31579) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) to ensure rhythm uses the correct hit windows
+- A [fix](https://github.com/ppy/osu/pull/31579) proposed by ::tsunyoku::{ user-id=11315329 } to ensure rhythm uses the correct hit windows
-- A [refactor](https://github.com/ppy/osu/pull/31191) proposed by [ltca](https://osu.ppy.sh/users/11475208) to aid with development
+- A [refactor](https://github.com/ppy/osu/pull/31191) proposed by ::ltca::{ user-id=11475208 } to aid with development

 ## osu!catch

 ## Buzz slider fixes

-A [change](https://github.com/ppy/osu/pull/31126) proposed by [bastoo0](https://osu.ppy.sh/users/4864877) has been created in order to ensure "buzz sliders" are treated correctly.
+A [change](https://github.com/ppy/osu/pull/31126) proposed by ::bastoo0::{ user-id=4864877 } has been created in order to ensure "buzz sliders" are treated correctly.

 A "buzz slider", to borrow osu! mode terminology, is a rapid back-and-forth juice stream with a width smaller than the size of the catcher, but still large enough to be counted as a movement.
 This resulted in difficulty calculations interpreting the pattern as a very fast movement instead of a stand-still pattern.
 Back-and-forth movements caused by these streams are now detected and no longer award excessive difficulty.
 This most notably affects beatmaps such as [100 gecs - hand crushed by a mallet [g3X_x_Xtr^@]](https://osu.ppy.sh/beatmapsets/1253992#fruits/3208604).